vriveraPeersyst/docs.xrplevm.org/pages/developers/interacting-with-evm/advanced-guides/cross-chain-transactions/faqs.md

 ## What is the end-to-end latency of a cross-chain transaction?

-From our current testing, an end-to-end transaction can take more than a minute.
+The latency depends on the bridge network used.
+For example, when using Axelar, from our current testing, an end-to-end transaction can take more than a minute.
 This time could be longer in a mainnet environment with many validators needing to reach consensus across all three chains—XRPL, Axelar, and the EVM sidechain.

 ## What is the best way to start building?
 What tools are available?